We, Midlands Partnership NHS Foundation Trust (the Trust), are a data controller. Our address for communications is:

 St Georges Hospital

-We provide an application form to and other information to assist you with your application which can be found on the "Your Rights" page, but you do not need to use our form as long as you provide us with the information we require to process your request.
+We provide an application form and other information to assist you with your application which can be found on the 'Your Rights' page (under 'Accessing your Health and Social Care Records') but you do not need to use our form as long as you provide us with the information we require to process your request.

 We will normally provide your information within one month (four weeks) of receiving all the information we need to respond to your request.
 If maybe that we have to extend the time period by a further two months (eight weeks) if your request is complex, numerus or large.
 We will inform you within the month of receipt if this is the case and explain why the extension is necessary.